American Proprietary Eponyms

 Now, here's the twist: Brand names are, in fact, neither nouns nor verbs, but the rare case of proper adjectives.

-By convention, to recognize such words, a noun such as brand and/or a noun phrase describing the product or service is used.
+By convention, to recognize such words, a noun such as “brand” and/or a noun phrase describing the product or service is used.
 The brand name must also be capitalized (order of of decreasing acceptability: SARAN WRAP, SARAN WRAP, or Saran Wrap) or made distinct from the surrounding text (order of decreasing acceptability: Saran Wrap, Saran Wrap, or Saran Wrap).
 After the first occurence of the word in writing, however, initial caps are all that is needed.

-Taking this into account, the above imperative would be ideally stated Use some SARAN WRAP brand food storage wrap, which not only shows respect, but precludes any misinterpretation of ownership.
+Taking this into account, the above imperative would be ideally stated “Use some SARAN WRAP brand food storage wrap,” which not only shows respect, but precludes any misinterpretation of ownership.

 ABOUT THE PROJECT

-DBAPE initially appeared on the Web in 1997 with over forty terms listed.
+The Database of American Proprietary Eponymys initially appeared on the Web in 1997 with over forty terms listed.
 The mission: "To increase brand recognition and awareness through a unique and insightful database of commonplace American marks."

-This site remains an ongoing project of mine, intended primarily for personal reference.
-I've included various brand names (trademarks and servicemarks), their respective owners (tradenames), and any misused forms (lowercase, typically non-adjectival), some with example sentences.
-Despite my choice in a page title, this database is nonalphabetized and lacks any search capabilities.
-However, these features may appear in a forthcoming release.
-In the mean time, if you find any discrepancies or perhaps have a word to add, please drop me a note.
+Despite my choice in a page title, this database lacks any search capabilities.
+However, all terms are alphabetized for quick reference.
+If you find any discrepancies or perhaps have a word to add, please drop me a note.
 Thanks for visiting and come back soon.

 Randall E. Krause